 The Occupational Therapy Assistant Program includes two portions:

-1) prerequisite general education and related courses, and
+1) prerequisite general education and related courses (2 semesters), and

 Enrollment in the technical component of occupational therapy assistant education is limited, and application must be made.
 The technical components of the program consist of FIVE consecutive semesters of full-time, mainly day-time studies including both classroom studies and clinical internships.
 There are occasional evening and weekend attendance requirements.
 Clinical internships and field experiences may require students to travel outside of the immediate area.